nazarepiedady/vitest-docs-pt/api/vi.md

   axios.get(`/apples/${increment(1)}`)
   ```

-  :::warning AVISO
+  ::: warning
   Beware that if you don't call `vi.mock`, modules **are not** mocked automatically.
+To replicate Jest's automocking behaviour, you can call `vi.mock` for each required module inside [`setupFiles`](/config/#setupfiles).
   :::

   If there is no `__mocks__` folder or a factory provided, Vitest will import the original module and auto-mock all its exports.
 For the rules applied, see [algorithm](/guide/mocking#automocking-algorithm).

-## vi.doMock {#vi-doMock}
+## vi.doMock

 - **Type**: `(path: string, factory?: () => unknown) => void`

   The same as [`vi.mock`](#vi-mock), but it's not hoisted at the top of the file, so you can reference variables in the global file scope.
-The next import of the module will be mocked.
+The next [dynamic import](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/import) of the module will be mocked.
 This will not mock modules that were imported before this was called.

 ```ts
 // ./increment.js